-(iv) Provide translated copies in English of the decrees, laws and regulations relating to the program and any reports published since 1 January 2011 pertaining to Programs 1, 2 and 3.
+7. Please provide translated copies in English of the decrees, laws and regulations relating to the program and any reports published since 1 January 2011pertaining to Programs 1, 2 and 3.

 There are no such programs.
 Please refer to the GOC's response to B-1 above.